akacdev/IocLists/README.md

 </div>

 <div align="center">
-  🛑 An async and lightweight C# library for interacting with the IOCLists.com API.
+  An async and lightweight C# library for interacting with the IOCLists.com API.
 </div>

 ## Usage
-Provides an easy interface for interacting with the [IOC Lists](https://ioclists.com) API.
+This library provides an easy interface for interacting with the [IOC Lists](https://ioclists.com) API.
+You can automate your IOC (Indicator of Compromise) management by automatically adding or removing indicators from lists.

-To get started, add the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
+To get started, import the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
 ```rust
 dotnet add package IocLists
 ```